Mixed Motives and Geometric Representation Theory in Equal Characteristic: Introduction

 The category $\H(X,\kk)$ is essentially the \emph{homotopy category of modules over the $T$-spectrum representing motivic cohomology with $\kk$-coefficients in the Morel--Voevodsky stable homotopy category}, sometimes written as $\H\kk_X\modules$ in the motivic literature.
-However, we have attempted to choose a model as accessible as possible to non-experts.
-Using Milnor $K$-theory we avoid any discussion of presheaves with transfers, and using techniques from \cite{CD} we avoid any mention of simplicial sets or $S^1$-spectra, and indeed, even manage to avoid the word $T$-spectrum.
+However, we have attempted to construct it in a way which is as accessible as possible to non-homotopy theorists.
+Using the elementary Milnor $K$-theory we avoid any discussion of presheaves with transfers, and using techniques from \cite{CD} we avoid any mention of simplicial sets or $S^1$-spectra, and indeed, even manage to avoid the word $T$-spectrum.
 We build our categories step-by-step, from the ground up, using honest sheaves, modules over an explicit monoïd object, derived categories of abelian categories, and Verdier quotients, inviting the non-expert to take a peek inside the black box.
-As the construction is outlined in detail in Section~\ref{sec:constructionOverview}, we will not say any more about it here.